makma/fingerprintjs.com/content/blog/fingerprintjs-pro-price-increase.md

 ### For current paying customers

-All current paying customers will be grandfathered into their current pricing plan and will not have their rates increased.
-The current On-Demand price is $1 for 1,000 API calls
+**All current paying customers will be grandfathered into their current pricing plan and will not have their rates increased.** The current On-Demand price is $1 for 1,000 API calls.

 The billing method and payment period associated with your account will not change.

 ### For free plan customers, and those new to FingerprintJS Pro

-All accounts that upgrade to a paid plan before January 1st will lock in our old pricing and not have their rate increased.
-This represents 50% off our future price.
+**All accounts that upgrade to a paid plan before January 1st will lock in our old pricing and not have their rate increased.** This represents 50% off our future price.
 If you are considering becoming a paying customer in the future, we recommend signing up in December before prices increase.

 For those who are ramping up FingerprintJS Pro usage but are on a free plan today, we recommend upgrading to the minimum On-Demand plan to lock in the discounted rate.
 Free plan customers can upgrade to a paid On-Demand plan in the Pro dashboard after logging in.
 If you expect your account will make 1+ million API requests per month, please [contact sales](https://fingerprintjs.com/contact-sales/) for custom enterprise plans.